 Got more questions?

 If you’ve come this far into the article — thank you for your time and I hope you found this insightful.
-If you have more questions and would like to connect with me 1–1 for more information, I’ve partnered with the renown and proven Smart Green Card to contribute to course content as well as provide personalized advisory services on the EB1A:
+Consider getting my discovery guide if you’d like the more in-depth (100 page!) version of this article.
+I’ve also partnered with the renown and proven Smart Green Card to develop course content and support EB1A applicants, so check that out as well!